flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 - empty
 - notEmpty

-Below, you check see example for each filter usage:
+You can chech the example for each filter usage below:

 !!!
 Example